Beta Motorcycles shipped to your front door – is this the future?

-Beta USA announce programme to ship bikes direct to customers but could buying bikes online be the future?
+Beta USA have announced a programme to ship bikes direct to customers but could buying bikes online be the future?
 Are dealers integral or old school?

 Operating under their Build Your Own Bike (BYOB) programme, customers can choose the model they want, add accessories, select their Beta dealer, leave a refundable $500.00 deposit and click send.

 Beta USA’s BYOB scheme existed prior to the Coronavirus situation – adding the option to have that bike then shipped direct to you is a natural step.
 But is it something we could see continuing in the future?

 We're still buying bikes